danielver02/NHDS/README.md

 # This is NHDS - The New Hampshire Dispersion relation Solver

-Copyright (C) 2020 - Daniel Verscharen (d.verscharen@ucl.ac.uk)\
+Copyright (C) 2024 - Daniel Verscharen (d.verscharen@ucl.ac.uk)\
 Mullard Space Science Laboratory, University College London\
 Space Science Center, University of New Hampshire

-NHDS solves the linear hot-plasma dispersion relation based on the Vlasov-Maxwell set of equations.
+NHDS solves the plasma dispersion relation.
+In its standard mode, it solves the hot-plasma dispersion relation based on the Vlasov-Maxwell set of equations assuming the plasma consists of a combination of species with drifting bi-Maxwellian background distributions.
+NHDS can also solve the cold-plasma dispersion relation (or treat the susceptibilities of individual species with cold-plasma theory).

 ## Requirements